nicsaw/infrastack/README.md

 # pc-to-server

-This project repurposes a Windows laptop into a server.
+This project repurposes a Windows laptop into a server, with a macOS client used for administration and access.

 ## Laptop Settings